MaikVink/cubiomes-optimized/README.md

+This is fork of the Cubiomes, used for the Opitimization and Vectorization course at the University Utrecht 2022-2023.
+The repository includes some small attempts at optimizing the code, as well as an example program and several additions used for program analysis.

+Below is a copy of the original readme of the forked branch:

 # cubiomes

 Cubiomes is a standalone library, written in C, that mimics the biome and feature generation of Minecraft Java Edition.